-- 2.1 The information in this report and attached data is available to provide Members with assurance and an overview of this important market within our health and social care system.
+- 2.1 The information in this report is available to provide Members with assurance and an overview of this part of the external market within our health and social care system.
 It is important that we share its achievements and challenges. - 2.2 This paper will support addressing the questions around quality and value for money.